minnojs/minno-time/src/js/extensions/iat/README.md

 **Layout**

 `simpleLayout`: Which layout interface should the player use (see "Category Layout" above for details).
-Accept true for simpleLayout or false for classic (default:true).
+Accept true for simpleLayout or false for advanced (default:true).

+`separatorColor`: Controls the color of the title separator.
+It is used only in the simple layout scheme (default: 'black').

 `separator`: The separator object allows you to control the appearance of the category title separator.
+It is used only in the advanced layout scheme.
 By default:

 ```js
 {